CEOs Consultative Council of UAE Banks Federation holds second meeting of 2024

 PHOTO

-Abu Dhabi, United Arab Emirates: The CEOs Consultative Council of UAE Banks Federation, the sole representative and unified voice of UAE banks, held its second regular meeting for the current year yesterday (26 June 2024) under the chairmanship of H.E.
-Mohammed Omran Al Shamsi, Vice Chairman of UAE Banks Federation and Chairman of the Board of Directors of Ras Al Khaimah National Bank, to discuss developments in the banking sector and the Federation's plans to be implemented in the second half of the year.
+The CEOs Consultative Council of UAE Banks Federation (UBF), the sole representative and unified voice of UAE banks, held its second regular meeting for the current year Wednesday under the chairmanship of Mohammed Omran Al Shamsi, Vice Chairman of UAE Banks Federation and Chairman of the Board of Directors of Ras Al Khaimah National Bank.
+The meeting discussed developments in the banking sector and the Federation's plans to be implemented in the second half of the year.

-Participants at the meeting reviewed the steps taken by the Federation in the first half of the year to implement its strategy, plans and programmes, as well as the significant achievements made during this period to keep pace with the rapid developments in the banking sector.
+The participants reviewed the steps taken by the UBF in the first half of the year to implement its strategy, plans and programmes, as well as the significant achievements made during this period to keep pace with the rapid developments in the banking sector.

 The meeting, which was attended by CEOs and general managers of UBF member banks, praised the Federation's efforts in the Emiratisation of the sector and implementation of its ambitious plan to increase Emirati participation in the banking and financial sector in line with the guidelines of Central Bank of the UAE's through creating suitable and stimulating conditions to attract, train and qualify cadres to work in the country's banking and financial institutions.